boozinka/kb_ansible/README.md

     }

-2. (b) Add two hosts to the arista and cisco groups and re-inspect the inventory using ansible-inventory --list -i ./inventory.ini.
+   b.
+Add two hosts to the arista and cisco groups and re-inspect the inventory using ansible-inventory --list -i ./inventory.ini.
 Additionally, use the --graph option.
 This option provides a more compressed view of your inventory.
 Your --graph output should look similar to the following:

      all:
-     |---arista:
-     |  |--arista5
-     |  |--arista6
-     |
-     |---cisco:
-     |  |--cisco1
-     |  |--cisco2
-     |
-     |---local:
-     |
-     |---ungrouped:
+     \|---arista:
+     \|  \|--arista5
+     \|  \|--arista6
+     \|
+     \|---cisco:
+     \|  \|--cisco1
+     \|  \|--cisco2
+     \|
+     \|---local:
+     \|
+     \|---ungrouped:

-2. (c) Modify your inventory file to set the "ansible_network_os" for the cisco and arista groups to "ios" and "eos" respectively.
+   c.
+Modify your inventory file to set the "ansible_network_os" for the cisco and arista groups to "ios" and "eos" respectively.
 Additionally, set the "ansible_host" for each of these hosts to the fqdn of the device (i.e. cisco1.lasthop.io, arista1.lasthop.io, etc.).
 Use the ansible-inventory --list -i ./inventory.ini command to inspect the inventory and validate that the network_os has been set appropriately.
 Additionally, add "localhost" to be a member of the "local" group (you will need to set ansible_connection=local for the localhost entry).

+3. Simple Playbooks

-3. (a) Create a Playbook that contains a single Ansible Play.
+   a.
+Create a Playbook that contains a single Ansible Play.
 Provide a "name" for this Play.
 Additionally, set the "hosts" for this Play to "localhost".
 Finally, create a task using the "debug" module.
 This task should print the "ansible_host" variable to stdout.
 Run this Playbook, your output should look similar to the following (use the inventory you created in exercise2c):

     $ ansible-playbook exercise3a.yaml -i inventory.ini